moiri/kobold/README.md

     Movable.toggleEnableMe();

-Define behavior after the method Movable.enableMe() has completed.
+Define behaviour after the method Movable.enableMe() has completed.
 Note that Movable.appear() will execute this function as well.

     Movable.setEnableCb(cb);
         cb:
             Devine the behaviour.
 By default nothing is executed.

-Define behavior after the method Movable.disableMe() has completed.
+Define behaviour after the method Movable.disableMe() has completed.
 Note that Movable.appear() and Movable.vanish() will execute this function as well.

     Movable.setDisableCb(cb);